dherault/serverless-offline/README.md

 --useWorkerThreads          Uses worker threads for handlers.
 Requires node.js v11.7.0 or higher --websocketPort             WebSocket port to listen on.
 Default: 3001 --useDocker                 Run handlers in a docker container.
---dockerReadOnly            Marks if the docker code layer should be read only.
-Default: true --dockerLayersDir           The directory layers should be stored in to be used by docker.
-Default: ${codeDir}/.layers'
+--layersDir                 The directory layers should be stored in.
+Default: ${codeDir}/.serverless-offline/layers' --dockerReadOnly            Marks if the docker code layer should be read only.
+Default: true
 ```

 Any of the CLI options can be added to your `serverless.yml`.
 For example: